 If you have pets, you’ll want to schedule regular bathings for them.
 Even if they’re inside pets, allergens can cling to their fur coats.
 In the spring, dust mites and pollen are more common due to increased temperature and humidity.

 Lastly, your little tot’s cotton blanket or plush toys may also attract allergens, which is why it’s important to keep living spaces tidy and fabric-based toys washed regularly.

 Controlling environmental factors can only go so far.
 If your son or daughter continues to suffer from allergic reactions, treat his or her symptoms.
 Schedule an appointment with a doctor who specializes in sinus and allergy issues.
 These medical professionals can evaluate your child’s condition and determine the right path forward for treatment.
 Their solutions can vary from something simple like over-the-counter medications to something more naturopathic like a neti pot to something more long-term like immunotherapy shots.

 Despite what spring brings, be ready to tackle the runny nose, itchy eyes, congestion, coughing, or throat irritation that your child may encounter.
 Together, you and your children can learn how seasonal allergies affect them.
 Your child can still lead a full, active life while the springtime’s sun, sky, and flowers are out.
 Because why should the flowers have all the fun?

 Is your child struggling with seasonal allergies?
 We’ve got plenty of options for you.
-Take back the outdoors (so you and your child can frolic among the bluebonnets) by scheduling an appointment with Dr. Pasha and his team.
+Take back the outdoors (so you and your child can frolic among the bluebonnets).
+Discuss your child’s seasonal allergies with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!